Helping Small Inventors

-Ms. Tassinari has been a Judge for the Phillip C. Jessup International Law Moot Court Competition for 6 years; has guest lectured at New England School of Law, is a published journalist, and has been an adjunct professor of Business Law and Ethics.
+Ms. Tassinari also has expertise in International Law and has been a Judge for the Phillip C. Jessup International Law Moot Court Competition for 6 years; has guest lectured at New England School of Law, is a published journalist, and has been an adjunct professor of Business Law and Ethics.

 The Law Offices offer experience in Intellectual Property Law.
 Services include Trademark Prosecution, Trademark Litigation, Patent Litigation, and Copyright Law.